grafeas/kritis/install.md

 Installation will create 3 Pods:

-- `kritis-preinstall` creates a `CertificateSigningRequest` and TLS Secret for the webhook.
+- `kritis-preinstall` creates a `CertificateSigningRequest` and TLS Secret for the webhook
-- `kritis-postinstall` creates the `ValidatingWebhookConfiguration`.
+- `kritis-postinstall` creates the `ValidatingWebhookConfiguration`
-- `kritis-validation-hook-xxxx` operates the webhook
+- `kritis-validation-hook-xxx` serves the webhook

 You may view the status of the Pod deployment using: